jbetancur/gestalt-ui/README.md

 ```

 ### TDD Testing
-Runs the app in TDD mode.
-Allows you to watch the code and tests for changes with you as you TDD.
+Runs the app in watch mode, which allows you to watch the code and tests for changes with you as you TDD.

-#### Test Suite by Specific File Path
-Runs all the tests for a test in TDD mode.
-This is the fastest way to TDD when working on a single file
 ```
-yarn test-tdd -- -f spec/app/app.test.js
+yarn test-tdd
 ```

-#### Test Suite by Module
-Runs all the tests for a single module in TDD mode.
-Slower than a single file, but useful for multiple tests

-For example:
+### Cross Browser Testing
+Runs all Tests against the following browsers: PhantomJS,Chrome,Firefox,Safari.
+Useful for cross browser unit testing.

 ```
-yarn test-tdd -- -m app
+yarn test-browser
 ```
-For this mode to work a <module>.tests.js file must exist in the spec directory.

 ### Code Coverage
+Simply opens a browser window with coverage results.

 ```
 yarn test-coverage
 ```

 ### Maintenance Modes